21 November – 14 December 2019

 Want to be involved?
 Fill in this FORM

-The four-week radio transmission broadcast new radio art commissions, live and pre-recorded community content through workshops and selections from an international open call (more than 100 submissions!).
+The four-week radio transmission broadcast 46 hours of new radio art commissions, live and pre-recorded community content through workshops and selections from an international open call (100 submissions+).

 Moonah Community Radio is supported by Moonah Arts Centre, REAST ( Radio and Electronics Association of Southern Tasmania), Regional Arts Tasmania and the Australian Government through the Australia Council, its arts funding and advisory body.